The Substitute Bride

-The Substitute Bride is the 6th season of the Precious Hearts Romances Presents series.
-It stars Paw Diaz, Rafael Rosell and Carla Humphries.
+The Substitute Bride is a 2010 Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on the Filipino pocket book novel of the same title created by Martha Cecilla, the series is the sixth installment of Precious Hearts Romances Presents.
+Directed by Connie S.A.
+Macatuno and Nico Hernandez, it stars Paw Diaz, Rafael Rosell and Carla Humphries.
+It aired on the network's Hapontastic line up and worldwide on TFC from February 15 to February 26, 2010, replacing Precious Hearts Romances Presents: Love Is Only in the Movies and was replaced by Precious Hearts Romances Presents: You're Mine, Only Mine.

 Plot

 This episode begins after Wilda's auntie died, when an unexpected driver leaves her auntie dead on the road.
 Wilda Abrantes now 23, and living presently in 2010, is an unemployed graduate.
 She seeks help in the classified ads, so she can find a job.
 She leads herself into the Guttierez engineering firm, but her cousin, who was a recent secretary, tells her the needs and wants of Mr. Guttierez.
 Also, no one can fall in love with him, and they never last one day, one week, or one month or even a year, after he tricks them into falling in love with him.
 So Wilda plans on becoming a secretary to show him what he has got.
 She immediately gets accepted, as she becomes the 24-year-old Wilda Abrantes, and does not even fall for his charms.
 However, secretly then as months go by, and now 9 months later, Wilda and Brent start falling in love, after a recent conversation on top of the roof's terrace.
 They have a lovely coffee date before leaving work.
 This leads to their romance, but both hide their feelings.
 A few days later, Candra (Carla Humphries) comes home and is in an arranged marriage with Brent, but Wilda finds out Candra is the daughter of the man who left her auntie 7 years ago on the road dead, after running her over.
 So, she decides to hide her identity as a secretary, but as Brent fights his feelings back, he then unexpectedly gets left by Candra, and unexpectedly Wilda is called in to be his substitute bride.
 Brent's mother, who already loves Wilda, agrees, even though Candra left.
 However, as they live a happily ever after, Candra returns, and her father as she does not like what she sees.
 One night Brent rescues her, and after everything is at peace, they fall in love and live happily ever after, and now both believe that love does end with one.